Last Updated on March 30, 2021 by Dani

 The other thing that’s great about Booking.com is the fact that you can usually cancel your reservation up to three days before your stay.
 Often you have the option to select a ‘non-refundable’ rate which is a little cheaper than the rate for a booking you can cancel, so if you’re 100% sure you are going on your trip, opt for the non-refundable rate and save even more (I usually choose this rate).

-How to get around Europe on the cheap
+How to get around Europe on a budget

 Omio is my first go-to website when I look to travel around Europe.
 What I like is that it shows me all the options I have to get from Place A to Place B: Plane, Bus, Train and (shared) car.
 And not only does it show me how much each of these options will cost me on the date of my choice, but also how long it will take me.
 That way I can still decide if I want to go for the $30 bus ticket over the convenience of a flight, or if it makes more sense to take a two hour flight over an eight hour bus ride.
 Omio has special rail rates as well – I often don’t find their rates on the official rail websites they take you to when you want to book a ticket, so make sure to go through Omio.